Dora-H/Money-Saving-Evaluation/README.md

-# Money-Saving-Evaluation
+# Money-Saving-Plans
 By choosing one of three money saving plans, to evaluate users' money saving wish.
 The fourth option is for users to check how much amount of money to save firstly in order to withdraw the wish of a sum of money by the end of setting.

 ## Strategy
-1. chose plan 1 :
+1. chose plan 1 : deposit the amount of money firstly, save some per period then.
-2. chose plan 2 :
+2. chose plan 2 : deposit the amount of money firstly, withdraw some per period then.
-3. chose plan 3 :
+3. chose plan 3 : deposit all amount of money, not save or withdraw any per period.
-4. chose plan 4 :
+4. chose plan 4 : withdraw the amount of money in the end, how much to deposit firstly and the amount per period to save.

 ## Requirements